 - Exclude important pages like login or contact forms

-- Set up bypass cookies for team members who need access
+- Create a special bypass link for team members who need access without logging in

 To see how your page looks to visitors, open your site in an incognito browser window or check it on your phone.
 Since you’re logged in as an admin, you’ll still see your regular site when browsing normally.
 This lets you keep working while maintenance mode is on.